Texas Porch

 Filing puts your name in the public record.
 It does not hand you a green light to operate.
 What you actually do behind that name decides the rest: city permits, a state tax account, a professional license, sometimes a lawyer's once-over before you flip the sign to open.

-More Dallas County notes
+More stories and useful context near Dallas County